-- There is a growing interest from the green fingered wanting to grow their own fruit and vegetables but sites are becoming increasingly scarce.
-Research commissioned by the previous Government reveals that in the period 1996 to 2006 the number of allotment plots fell by 50,630. - The Neighbourhood Area has approximately 180 allotment plots of various sizes on 4 different allotment sites (Shottery, Tiddington and Alveston, Bordon Place and Park Road).
+- The Neighbourhood Area has approximately 180 allotment plots of various sizes on 4 different allotment sites (Shottery, Tiddington and Alveston, Bordon Place and Park Road).
 Many allotment holders are longstanding and therefore plots rarely change hands.
 However, at the time of publication there are approximately 60 people on the waiting list for plots.
-This evidence demonstrates significant need for additional plots within the Neighbourhood Area. - 11.46 This policy will encourage the provision of new and protection of existing allotments within the Neighbourhood Area.
+This evidence demonstrates significant need for additional plots within the Neighbourhood Area. - 11.47 This policy will encourage the provision of new and protection of existing allotments within the Neighbourhood Area.